dreamcatcher-tech/network/ideas/Blogs/Blog Ideas.md

 If you consider the cost of engineering and maintaining highly secure highly available backends, the transparent disinterested blockchain makes a strong argument for cost reductions.
 Having a system with strong guarantees of uptime, no ongoing maintenance required, is alluring.

 ## Software Construction Market inefficiencies
+Current software is construction management is detached from the software itself.
+Developer salaries and pay packets are not directly connected to sales - they can monopolize work and restrict consumers options to have their software built by better suited parties.

 Current inefficiencies in the software marketplace are:
 1. Misaligned Incentives: Often, stakeholders have differing goals, leading to misaligned incentives.
 2. Quality Assurance: Inconsistent or lacking quality assurance can result in subpar products.